Two steps backwards on IPv6 adoption in 2017

 A new local internet service provider, Lynet Internett, expanded into my neighborhood in .
 They offered free installation, twice the download speed, and ten times the upload speed for the same price I was paying my old ISP.
 I did some quick research and was pleased to learn that they were among the first to offer residential customers IPv6 in the country starting in 2010.
 My old ISP had random service outages of random durations several times per month, so I was more than happy to switch to a different provider who had also been an IPv6 pioneer.

 Unfortunately, the new ISP’s network expansion meant that they’d also invested in new network equipment for their own core networking infrastructure.
-Long story short, the new hardware had introduced a problem that meant they’d had to turn off DHCPv6 which means my border gateway device (“router”) won’t get an IPv6 address prefix delegated.
+Long story short, the new hardware had introduced a problem that meant they’d had to turn off DHCPv6, which means my border gateway device (“router”) won’t get an IPv6 address prefix delegated.
 In other words, I can’t get an IPv6 address for any device behind my border gateway device.
 When I complained about the problem, their support representative summed up the situation nicely:

 They’ve not communicated the issue publicly in any channel, and they’ve not been able to give me a time frame for when the issue will be resolved.
 They have delivered on the faster speeds (plus 2 Megabits per second up/down above and beyond their promised speeds) and they’ve not had a single minute of downtime that I’ve noticed.